-The population of the Israelites, or to the Egyptians, the Hebrews, had increased greatly in Egypt since Joseph had arrived there from the land of Canaan, finding favor in the eyes of the Pharaoh, through his unique ability to interpret his dreams, and to provide worthy advice.
-Joseph's brothers, with their families, and their father, Jacob went there also and were held in high esteem.
+The population of the Israelites, or to the Egyptians, the Hebrews, had increased greatly in Egypt since Joseph had arrived there from the land of Canaan, finding favor in the eyes of Pharaoh through his unique ability to interpret his dreams, and to provide worthy advice.
+Joseph's brothers, with their families and their father Jacob, went there also and were held in high esteem.
 Jacob, who God called Israel, was the son of Isaac, who was the son of Abraham.
-It was to Abraham, that God had made the promise that his heirs would indeed be many.
-But this new Pharaoh did not know Joseph, and feared the growing Hebrew population, so he decided to oppress them, abusing them with forced labor.
-But their numbers continued to increase, leading Pharaoh to tell the midwives to kill the male infants.
-When they refused, he turned to his own people, telling them to throw into the river, all Hebrew baby boys.
+It was to Abraham, that God had made the promise that his heirs would be many.
+But this new Pharaoh did not know Joseph, and feared the growing Hebrew population, so he decided to oppress them, abusing them with forced labor, and he told the midwives to kill the male infants.
+He also turned to his own people, telling them to throw into the river all Hebrew baby boys.

 God had always remembered His people, keeping his promise, allowing them to increase their numbers.
 It was now time for the people to remember, time to turn to God, giving Him their attention, for they were living in a foreign land, which over the years may have become less foreign; it was time now for them to look to God to relieve them from their hardships, time for them to turn their heads towards the Lord their God

 It was during this time that Moses had an unusual encounter, a fire in a bush, the bush not burning.
 As he turned to look, he heard a voice; he was asked to come no closer, and remove his sandals, for he was standing on holy ground.
 The voice introduced itself as the God of his fathers, the God of Abraham.
 Moses turned away, hiding his face, because he was afraid to look upon God.
 While Moses was asked to keep his distance, he was never asked to turn away.